Policies and documents

 Find attached our policy for the procedure for administration of medicine at St Martha's.

-Find attached our policy for the teaching of RHSE at St Martha's.
+Find attached our policy for the teaching of RSHE at St Martha's.

 Whole School Policy for Safeguarding